-Our No Minion Spell Mage deck list guide features the best Scholomance Academy deck list for Season 77 of Hearthstone (August 2020).
+Our No Minion Spell Mage deck list guide features the best Darkmoon Faire deck list for Season 81 of Hearthstone (December 2020).
 Our No Minion Spell Mage guide also contains Mulligan advice, card combos and strategy tips.

 No Minion Spell Mage is an interesting one.
 As the name suggests, it’s a deck whose main goal is to take advantage of the Mage class’ new ‘no-minion’ synergies to gain long-term value and a ludicrous number of spells.

 No Minion Spell Mage deck list and strategy

-Here’s the No Minion Spell Mage deck we’ll be using for the Scholomance Academy expansion.
+Here’s the No Minion Spell Mage deck we’ll be using for the Darkmoon Faire expansion.
 It's not changed a huge amount with the new spells, but we’ll keep you updated with any changes!

 |2 x Font of Power|